 - Moultrie v.
 Wall, 172 So.3d 1106 (Ala.
 2015) – limited liability company owning car dealership in dispute over capital call and termination of ownership interest without convening a member meeting

 - White v.
 John, 164 So.3d 1106 (Ala.
-2014) – reversing trial court injunction against State Comptroller guidelines not issued with notice under State Administrative Procedures Act (and against their authorizing statute) where same conduct was barred by statute
+2014) – reversing trial court injunction against State Comptroller guidelines for dues check off by public employees was not issued with notice under State Administrative Procedures Act (and against their authorizing statute), where check off was barred by statute

 - In re Alabama Educational Television Commission, 144 So.3d 265 (Ala.
 2013) – successful defense of public TV board against former executive director’s charge that civil penalties were owed for alleged violation of Open Meetings Act